MonkDev/monk-id-php/README.md

 Installation
 ------------

-Copy _MonkId.php_ to your codebase (perhaps to the _vendor_ directory) and add to your autoloader or `require` directly.
-Then copy _monkid.sample.ini_ to your _config_ directory and add your API key, saving the file as _monkid.ini_.
-See below on loading this config file during your app's bootstrapping.
+1. Copy `MonkId.php` to your codebase, perhaps to the `vendor` directory.
+2. Add the `MonkId` class to your autoloader or `require` the file directly.
+3. Copy `monkid.sample.ini` to the config directory of your codebase, replace the API key with your own, and save the file as `monkid.ini` (or whatever).
+4. Load the config file (described below) during your app's bootstrapping.

 Usage
 -----